 at me in satisfaction comes back to hit her as a disability.

-psychological importance of this does not lie just in her saying this to
+psychological importance of this is not located just in her saying this to

-me; it lies in a fact that I see daily in psychotherapy clients; that
+me.
+The importance resides in a fact that I see daily in psychotherapy

-is, just like my clients, she most likely has been using her disability to
+clients; that is, just like many clients, she most likely has been using her

-blame her parents all her life.
-She wants her parents to love her,
+disability to blame her parents all her life.
+She wants her parents to

-and yet she feels so emotionally wounded by her parents lack of concern
+love her, and yet she feels so emotionally wounded by her parents lack of

 of anger to throw back in her parents faces as an accusation of their

 Thus we can see